edwardtanguay/template-api-node-express-typescript-es6-modules-json/README.md

 # API Starter Template

--   This is a Node/Express API that has two purposes:
+## This is a Node/Express API that has two purposes:

   -   (1) serves as a template that you can use to customize, e.g. replace the lowdb database with SQLite, MySQL, Postgres, MongoDB, etc.
   -   (2) serves as code to learn the basics of creating an API with Node/Express/TypeScript plus many features

+## FEATURES

+- Node/Express
+- TypeScript
+  - executed with tsx
+  - compiled with tsc
+  - watched with nodemon
+- ES6 modules
+- lowdb as database (JSON file)
+- routers
+- handlers (controllers)
+- middleware
+  - clean and validate data
+  - maintenance mode
+- testing
+  - Vitest/Supertest
+  - VSCode REST Client
+- logging
+  - winston
+  - morgan
+- start scripts for hosting:
+  - `npm run build`
+  - `npm start`

 ## TypeScript